 “I got into an intense drug and alcohol addiction that lasted six years,” she recalls.
 “I didn’t have a home.
 I was literally on the streets.
 I was physically, emotionally, spiritually sick.
-I couldn’t go on any more.
 Somehow I was able to go to a recovery program in Surrey.
 The state I was in, I wasn’t able to make any rational decisions.
 I believe that a special energy rescued me.
 I can’t explain it.
 Even after all this time, I’m humbled by it.”

 It was at the recovery house that Jaylene was able to reconnect with her First Nations heritage and use the resources available to start moving her life, and her art, in a positive direction.

 “When I was living on the streets, I remember walking downtown and seeing students with their Blanche Macdonald makeup kits.
 For some reason I knew I’d eventually go to school there.
 It wasn’t possible for me then, because I didn’t have any money.
-I didn’t have anything.
-I just knew I wanted to go there.”
+I didn’t have anything.”

-Having been given an opportunity to turn her life around, Jaylene threw herself into her studies, reinventing her life as she learned.
+Having been given an opportunity to create, Jaylene threw herself into her studies, reinventing her life as she learned.

-“I knew I had to do well,” she explains.
-“I’ll never forget the feeling of overall gratitude.
-I’d never fit in anywhere, so to find that I could take what I was good at—art—from paper to people was great.
-I did really well at Makeup School.
-I was inspired by the people I met.
+“I felt like I never fit in anywhere, so to find that I could take what I was good at—art—from paper to people was great.
 My experience at Blanche Macdonald was really safe, inspiring, challenging, impactful and resourceful.
 It meant so much to me.
 It felt like a second chance.”

 “I was still awkward, but I was becoming really good at expressing myself through the art of drag performance.
-That was the closest I was getting to myself at that time.
-I became more involved with the LGBT and the Two Spirit First Nation communities.
-I was elected Empress of Vancouver, which is like Miss America for Drag Queens.
+I became more involved with the LGBTQ and the Two Spirit First Nation communities.
+I was elected Empress of Vancouver, which is like Miss Canada for Drag Queens.
 I represented the city and raised funds and awareness for different charities.
 Soon after that I was appointed to the International Court Council as a Canadian representative.
 One night I was in San Diego with trumpets playing as I was about to go on stage to represent my country.
 At that moment I remembered myself so vulnerable and weak years earlier.
 Now I was representing Canada!
 I never want to forget where I’ve been or all the opportunities I’ve been given.
 It’s those moments that give me strength.”

-Blanche Macdonald would send students to Jaylene and the Make Up For Ever counter during their retail trips.
-When she heard that Blanche Macdonald was looking for talented Artists for a new Beauty Boutique, it was an opportunity she jumped at.
+When Jaylene heard that Blanche Macdonald was looking for talented Artists for a new Beauty Boutique, she jumped at the opportunity.

 “CurliQue was where I wanted to be.
-I had another interview with Barb Johnston, who had enrolled me years ago.
-When she first met me I was known as Jason, but now I was Jaylene.
-I was so confident.
+I had another interview at Blanche Macdonald.
+When they first met me I was Jason, but now I was Jaylene.
 I’d reached the point of my true identity as a transgendered woman.
 I was hired for the true me.
 It wasn’t even an interview.
-We were just talking about my journey and what inspired me.
+We were just talking about my journey and what inspired me.”

-“Professionally I’ve been given the opportunity to develop as a person more than anywhere I’ve worked.
+“At CurliQue I’ve been given the opportunity to develop as a person more than anywhere I’ve worked.
 I’m 100% myself now.
-A lot of students who come to Blanche Macdonald don’t fit in, but they have this beautiful creative energy.
-This is the space where I can say, ‘Welcome – you’re in the right place.
-We celebrate everyone and I’m glad you’re here.’”
+A lot of students who come to Blanche Macdonald have experienced feelings of not fitting in, but they have this beautiful creative energy.
+This is the space where I can say, ‘Welcome, you’re in the right place.
+We celebrate everyone and I’m glad you’re here.’